Beyond Boundaries Project 2020

 About the project

-The MPLS Division’s new Beyond Boundaries project, funded by the Oxford Diversity Fund, is a new art competition for Oxfordshire state school students in Years 7, 8 & 9, to create art inspired by research from 12 Black, Asian and Minority Ethnic (BAME) scientists and mathematicians.
+In 2018 MPLS Division launched its Beyond Boundaries project, funded by the Oxford Diversity Fund - an art competition for Oxfordshire state school students to create art inspired by research from Black, Asian and Minority Ethnic (BAME) scientists and mathematicians.

 Now open for nominations